Salesforce in talks to acquire Slack

 Its app has been installed about 12.6 million times so far this year, up approximately 50% from the same period in 2019, according to analytics firm Sensor Tower.

-But the economic fallout of the virus outbreak has forced Slack to give discount and payment concessions to many of its customers who have had to make cost cuts.
+But the economic fallout of the pandemic has forced Slack to give discounts and payment concessions to many of its customers who have had to make cost cuts.

 Seeking to save money, some companies have also been switching to Teams, which comes with many of Microsoft’s office software packages.